gitauguchu/gitauguchu/README.md

 Hi there 👋
-Data Engineer and Data Scientist looking to solve real world challenges.
+I'm a Data Engineer and Data Scientist looking to solve real world challenges.
 Currently learning good data engineering practices to be able to apply them into my data science career.
 I have a perfectly curated portfolio of all my cool projects across data engineering and data science.
 View them in my pinned projects in my overview
 Have a look at what I'm currently working on and my career progress: www.linkedin.com/in/dguchu